Corvette C3 Clock Repair Service

 Chances are pretty good that the clock in your C3 is not running.
 Chances are also pretty good that there is not too much wrong with it either.
 C3 clocks are mechanical with an electric winding mechanism.
 If you listen closely to a working C3 clock, you will hear a click about every couple minutes.
 What you hear is the mechanism winding the main clock spring.
 This winding mechanism has a set of contact points that corrode over time and eventually the mechanism stops working and your clock stops.
 Of course like any other mechanical clock, they also get dirty and lose their lubrication over time.

-If you are not concerned about originality, I can convert your mechanical mechanism to quartz.
+If you are not concerned about originality, you can convert your mechanical mechanism to quartz.
 However, there is a bit of nostalgia associated with the tick of the original mechanical units.

 1977 - 1982 Clock Removal